mohdasti/Psychometrics_Pupillometry/README.md

 ### Task Paradigm

-Participants perform auditory and visual same–different discrimination while simultaneously squeezing a dynamometer at:
+Participants perform **same–different discrimination** tasks in two modalities while simultaneously squeezing a dynamometer:

+**Effort Conditions:**
-- **Low effort:** 5% MVC
+- **Low effort:** 5% of maximum voluntary contraction (MVC)
 - **High effort:** 40% MVC

 **Stimuli:**
-- **Auditory:** 1000 Hz base tones with ±8/16/32/64 Hz offsets
+- **Auditory Discrimination Task (ADT):** 1000 Hz base tones with frequency offsets of ±8, ±16, ±32, or ±64 Hz
-- **Visual:** Oriented Gabor patches with ±0.06/0.12/0.24/0.48 contrast differences
+- **Visual Discrimination Task (VDT):** Oriented Gabor patches with contrast differences of ±0.06, ±0.12, ±0.24, or ±0.48

-**Trial structure:** 3 s pre-squeeze baseline → 3 s sustained squeeze → standard (0.1 s) → ISI (0.5 s) → target (0.1 s) → response window
+**Trial Structure:**
+Each trial follows this sequence:
+1. **Pre-squeeze baseline:** 3 seconds
+2. **Sustained squeeze period:** 3 seconds (Low or High effort)
+3. **Standard stimulus:** 0.1 seconds
+4. **Inter-stimulus interval (ISI):** 0.5 seconds
+5. **Target stimulus:** 0.1 seconds
+6. **Response window:** Participants indicate whether the target was "same" or "different" from the standard

+Participants respond using button presses, and both choice and response time are recorded.

 ### Pupillometry

-Pupil diameter is recorded continuously and processed using an established MATLAB preprocessing pipeline that:
+Pupil diameter is recorded continuously throughout each trial using an eye-tracking system.
+The data are processed using a MATLAB preprocessing pipeline that:

 - Segments trials relative to squeeze onset
-- Flags blinks/track loss
+- Flags blinks and track loss events
-- Computes window-specific validity metrics
+- Computes window-specific validity metrics (proportion of valid samples)
 - Implements baseline correction using pre-event windows

 #### Pupil Features